Astoria Sanitarium: Astoria General Hospital

 "A group of physicians purchased the hospital in 1949 and changed its name to Astoria General Hospital; this was 32 years after Dr. Daly had finished Fordham Medical School.
 In 1993, Astoria General affiliated with Mount Sinai.
 With some fund raising, they expanded and relocated.

-At their new location they became Western Queens Community Hospital and subsequently Mount Sinai Queens.

 Controversy

 The New York Daily News in 1928 published a story regarding a resident of Astoria Sanitarium, and her husband, the sanitarium's owner, who were key parties in attempts to unravel the murder of a police officer.

+As Mount Sinai Queens

+In June 1999, The Mount Sinai Hospital acquired Western Queens Community Hospital for $40 million and renamed it The Mount Sinai Hospital of Queens (now Mount Sinai Queens), making it the first community hospital to bear the Mount Sinai name.

+Mount Sinai Queens is a licensed acute-care hospital in the Astoria neighborhood, located at 25-10 30th Avenue.

+In the 2010s, the hospital undertook a multi-phase modernization and expansion project.
+Construction of a six-story, 140,000-square-foot pavilion began in 2013 and opened in phases, including the Stavros Niarchos Foundation Emergency Department (2016), expanded operating rooms, and additional outpatient services.